armory/docs/content/en/plugins/policy-engine/_index.md

 {{% tab header="Spinnaker Operator" %}}

-You can install the Policy Engine plugin using the the Spinnaker Operator and the sample manifest, which uses Kustomize and is in the [spinnaker-kustomize-patches repository](https://github.com/armory/spinnaker-kustomize-patches/blob/master/armory/patch-policy-engine-plugin.yml).
+You can install the Policy Engine plugin using the Spinnaker Operator and the sample manifest, which uses Kustomize and is in the [spinnaker-kustomize-patches repository](https://github.com/armory/spinnaker-kustomize-patches/tree/master/armory/features/policy-engine).

 <details><summary><strong>Show the manifest</strong></summary>
 {{< github repo="armory/spinnaker-kustomize-patches" file="armory/features/policy-engine/kustomization.yml" lang="yaml" options="" >}}